d20amit/aiven-kafka-nodejs/README.md

 In this article we will deploy a kafka service and create a Node.js producer to publish battery alerts from IOT devices.
 We will also demonstrate monitoring of our kafka service using InfluxDB and Grafana services provided by Aiven.

 Note: You will need an Aiven account to follow along the instructions in this tutorial.
-Please register at aiven.io, Aiven will provide a credit of $300 for one month, which is sufficient for ˇthis tutorial.
+Please register at aiven.io, Aiven will provide a credit of $300 for one month, which is sufficient for this tutorial.

 # Creating Aiven for Apache Kafka Service